-- Cardio pulmonary exercise testing; and
+- o Cardio pulmonary exercise testing; and

 - Staging to a full pulmonary rehab service.

 - New Oncology Care Services to include public-private partnerships that will bring in a full array of clinicians to meet the increasing demand of GMH's Oncology Patients.

-The delivery of new services in this section, particularly those services featured as new hospital-based outpatient revenue sources in GMH's financial projection, is often dependent on a cross-section of departments or units within GMH.
+The delivery of new services in this section, particularly those services featured as new hospital-based outpatient revenue sources in GMH's financial projection, is often dependent on a cross-section of departments or units within GMH relying on the same equipment.
+For example, a new cardiac catheterization lab would be used by two distinct revenue centers: cardiology and interventional radiology.